Ekeoma/documentation/integration/ios/layer-parse.md

 To let you test the features without needing a device, we've created Parse Users that are stored in the Parse Local Datastore.
 The `ATLPDataSource` handles all querying and storing of `PFUser`s for the application.

-The method `- (void)createFakeParseUsers` is called in `ATLPViewController` during Layer authentication.
-When creating new conversations, Users `Bob Test` and `Jane Test` are available to create conversations with.
+`ATLPViewController` calls`[[ATLPDataSource sharedInstance] createLocalParseUsers]` during Layer authentication.
+When creating new conversations, Users `Bob Test` and `Jane Test` are available as sample users.
 All Atlas methods that require a User execute a synchronous `PFQuery` from the Local Datastore.

-If you have a device and would like to test the full messaging experience across 2 devices, call the method `- (void)queryAndLocallyStoreCloudUsers` after `- (void)createFakeParseUsers` which is already called.
+If you have a device and would like to test the full messaging experience across 2 devices, call the method `[[ATLPDataSource sharedInstance] queryAndLocallyStoreCloudUsers]` after the above method.
+Any PFUsers registered with your cloud database will be queried and stored locally for use.

 ### PFUser + ATLParticipant

 Atlas requires that User objects adhere to the `ATLParticipant` protocol to fully leverage all of its features.
-We've created a category on the `PFUser` class that will
+We've created a category on the `PFUser` class that will satisfy this requirement.
+Feel free to customize the implementation to return the values you desire from your `PFUser`'s custom properties.